TREND

 Studying the evolutionary history and function of a protein is an intriguing but not a trivial task.

-Computational analysis usually starts with collecting homologues proteins.
+Computational analysis usually starts with collecting homologous proteins.

 Consequent steps include: